Broobs26/summer-research/README.md

-# summer-research
+# TinyML

-This is a github containing the code for the Research Work between June and December 2023
+This is a github containing the code for the Research Work between May and December 2023

 Prepared by Christopher Brubaker December 2023